Abstract

 ranks of the refuges who had fled to the Communist countries of Eastern Europe,

-after all these atrocities that they committed for five years to
+after all these atrocities that they committed for five years to Greece and her

 citizens.
 During the early years of its life in exile, the Party maintained